 J. O. Halliwell in his splendidly titled ‘Dictionary of Archaic & Provincial Words’ , offers the song ‘Warrikin Fair’as an example of early Lancashire dialect, dating it at 1548.
 If he’s right it’s our oldest dialect song by a couple of centuries, though why one comic song from Warrington should survive in isolation for so long is a mystery to me.

-In a park in Rochdale there stands a memorial, around twenty feet in height, erected by public subscription in 1900.
-It bore the names of Edwin Waugh, John Trafford Clegg, Margaret Rebecca Lahee and Oliver Ormerod.
+In Broadfield Park in Rochdale there stands a memorial, around twenty feet in height, erected by public subscription in 1900.
+It bears the names of Edwin Waugh, John Trafford Clegg, Margaret Rebecca Lahee and Oliver Ormerod.
 The inscription reads:

 ” In grateful memory of four Rochdale writers of the Lancashire Dialect who have preserved, for our children, in verse and prose that will not die, the strength and tenderness, the gravity and humours of the folk of our day, in the tongue and talk of the people. ”